Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Get-AzureADMSDeletedDirectoryObject.md

 ## SYNTAX

 ```
-Get-AzureADMSDeletedDirectoryObject -Id <String>
+Get-AzureADMSDeletedDirectoryObject -Id <String> [<CommonParameters>]
 ```

 ## DESCRIPTION
 This cmdlet is used to retrieve a soft deleted directory object from the directory.
 Note that soft delete for groups is currently only implemented for Unified Groups (a.k.a.
 Office 365 Groups).

 ## EXAMPLES